Western DR Congo clashes: 2025

 On 23 January, the Catholic Church's Roman Catholic Archdiocese of Kinshasa announced that 3,000 people have been killed and 550,400 were displaced by the fighting against the Mobondo militia in the previous years.
 The report from the archdiocese warned of the worsening humanitarian situation in the Kwamouth Territory and the Maluku commune because of the Mobondo militia, involving attacks on civilians, forced displacement, and increased crime, which has caused a food shortage and obstructs access to public services.

 The FARDC fought off an attack on the village of Bunsele in Kwamouth Territory on 7 February, when the Mobondo militia tried to recover one of their leaders who had been arrested while trying to deliver munitions to them.
 The army killed six attackers and captured their weapons.

 On 2 March the FARDC seized control of the militia's headquarters in the Lweme village, killing eight militiamen, including the chief "Cobra," in the Kwamouth Territory.
 This was the first militia base to be captured by the military in 2025.
 Between then and 5 March, the FARDC took control of five other militia strongholds in the Kwamouth Territory, during which fifteen militiamen were killed.

 On 3 March, the spokesman for the 11th Military Region Grand Bandundu and the FARDC's Operation Ngemba stated that over 1,000 civilians have been killed since June 2022 by Mobondo militia actions, and that militia members have also kidnapped women and committed sexual violence.
 The attacks have taken place in the Grand Bandundu provinces of Mai-Ndombe, Kwango, and Kwilu, but also in the Kimvula Territory of Kongo Central and the Maluku rural commune of Kinshasa.

+On 24 November, at least 14 people were killed in conflict over land ownership between rival ethnic militias in Nkana, Kwamouth Territory.
+The few DR soldiers deployed in the village were fired upon by the Mobondo militia, who killed one soldier, and a further thirteen civilians during their retreat.

+2026

+On 27 March 2026, DRC interior minister Jacquemain Shabani said that the Mobondo militia threat has been brought under control in the Kwilu province.
+On 10 April 2026, the spokesman of Operation Ngemba announced that hundreds of Mobondo militiamen surrendered to the government between January and March.